bricardoe/ELK_Stack_NetworkDesign_Project/README.md

 The files in this repository were used to configure the network depicted below.

-![ELK Stack Network Design diagram]images/Elk-Stack-AzureNetworkDesign.png
+!images/Elk-Stack-AzureNetworkDesign.png

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the ELK playbook file may be used to install only certain pieces of it, such as Filebeat/Metricbeat.
+Alternatively, select portions of the ELK playbook file may be used to install only certain pieces of it, such as Filebeat or Metricbeat.

-  -  Playbook file output for ELK Install:
+  -  The below shows the output for ELK Install Playbook file:

-  root@2bbd6b84f9ec:/etc/ansible# ansible-playbook install-elk.yml

 PLAY [Configure Elk VM with Docker] ************************************************************************************ TASK [Gathering Facts] *************************************************************************************************